gleysi/ReactNativeNasa/docs/HOOKS.md

     );
   }, [search, users]);
 ```

+<b>Parameters</b>
+`calculateValue`: The function calculating the value that you want to cache.
+It should be pure, should take no arguments, and should return a value of any type.
+React will call your function during the initial render.
+On next renders, React will return the same value again if the `dependencie`s have not changed since the last render.
+Otherwise, it will call `calculateValue`, return its result, and store it so it can be reused later.

+`dependencies`: The list of all reactive values referenced inside of the `calculateValue` code.
+The list of dependencies must have a constant number of items and be written inline like `[dep1, dep2, dep3]`.
+React will compare each dependency with its previous value using the Object.is comparison.

 - 🔍 What useMemo Does Here
   It only recomputes the filteredUsers array when the search or users array changes.